rm53961/Project-1/README.md

 SELECT * FROM assignment WHERE assignment_status = 'Pending';

- This query helps managers monitor outstanding assignments.
-It allows them to identify students who may need additional support or follow-up.
+ This query helps managers monitor pending assignments.
+It allows them to identify students who may need additional support when falling behind.
 If a large number of assignments are pending, it could indicate issues such as poor time management, lack of student engagement, or unclear instructions.
 This insight can help managers adjust deadlines, provide extra assistance, or intervene early to improve overall student performance.
-Student success is what drives business for BrightPath tutoring.
+Student success is what drives business for BrightPath tutoring and its important to check for poor performance.

 <img width="382" alt="Screenshot 2025-03-20 at 5 31 14 PM" src="https://github.com/user-attachments/assets/e3a06302-7c77-44f4-8373-4c84371cac35" />